clackbib/KnockDetector/README.md

   ....

-  disposable.dispose() //Do not forget to dispose of the subscription when not needed, so resources can be release.
+  disposable.dispose() //Do not forget to dispose of the subscription when not needed, so resources can be released.

 ```
 TODO: